 Our local vet suggested that we try that for a time before subjecting her to additional diagnostics and the drastic step of inserting a feeding tube — very similar to what my father had I suppose (also an expense we wanted to avoid if possible).
 The emergency center advised that they should keep her overnight for observation.
 Because of the difficulty we had that night giving her IV fluid ourselves and the disruption her nighttime feedings had on our sleep patterns, we made the difficult decision to have them put in the feeding tube.
 They would perform an ultrasound the next morning when the doctor came in and have the feeding tube procedure done as well.

 The following morning we got the phone call that the ultrasound disclosed a mass which was affecting her digestion and that the feeding tube would not likely resolve that.
-After making a difficult decision, Shadow was euthanized within minutes of ending that phone call.
+After making a difficult decision, Shadow was euthanized within a few minutes of ending that phone call.
 I went back to claim Shadow’s body on the 20th of August and we buried her the following day next to Abigail at a friend’s house.

 I took this photo of Shadow’s rose bush on August 23rd.
 The roses which only just bloomed that morning were perfectly framed within her most favorite window.
 Perhaps Shadow had something to do with the timing of these roses?